JabulaniNathaniel007/JabulaniNathaniel007/README.md

 <h1 align="center">Hi 👋, I'm Jabulani Nathaniel</h1>

 I am a passionate computer engineer from Botswana, Africa.
-I really enjoy learning languages and frameworks like Rust ,Pytorch and Actix, as well as work in Jetpack Compose, Tensorflow and Django.
+I really enjoy learning languages and frameworks like Rust ,Pytorch and GO, as well as work in Jetpack Compose, Tensorflow and Django.
 I also enjoy designing ui.

 - 👀 I’m interested in Android development, Machine Learning and Web development.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and GO
 - 💞️ I’m looking to collaborate on Rust
 - 📫 How to reach me jabulaninathaniel01@gmail.com
 - ⚡ Fun fact i love watching anime